 12 twin en suite tents; open bathroom with shower, basin and toilet; safe; laundry service (additional charge); shaded terrace with seating.

-Restaurant, lounge area, bar, swimming pool with deck; WiFi and mobile connectivity.
+Restaurant, lounge area, bar, fireplace, swimming pool with shaded deck; view deck, WiFi and mobile connectivity, solar power.

 Guided nature drives in search of the desert-adapted elephants, rhinos and other wildlife.
 In an open safari vehicle (10 pax per vehicle) – bookable on a minimum of 2 night stay or longer.
 Not recommended for children under the age of 12 years.